-Yu Man Lee, Vice President
+Yu Man Lee, President

 Yu Man is an accomplished field biologist and conservation scientist with the Michigan Natural Features Inventory, at one time serving as its Interim Executive Director.
 She is the author, co-author, or contributing author of over 45 technical reports, 20 MNFI species abstracts, and several peer-reviewed publications, among others.
 Yu Man's research focuses on rare amphibians and reptiles in Michigan.

-Ruth Vail, Secretary
+Ruth Vail, Treasurer

 Before retiring, Ruth was a geologist for a sanitary engineering company, laboratory manager for an asphalt company and manager of the Map Room at the Illinois Geological Survey.
 She has served on the planning commission and zoning board of appeals for the City of Troy.
 Besides board service, Ruth also volunteers as a steward at two MNA sanctuaries and organize sanctuary legal files at MNA's office.